 - FWIS 100 Medicine and Society

-- FWIS 100 Cultural Differences in the US Borderland
+- FWIS 100 Business in the American Imagination

 Our culture is fascinated with its own destruction.
 From zombies to nuclear war, ecological disasters, aliens, disease, and killer machines, Armageddon takes many forms.
 Structured around ways in which we have imagined the world ending, this course charts the cultural consciousness of apocalypse.
 What’s at stake in envisioning our annihilation?
 The reading selection changes each year, but in the past we have considered novels and films such as Emily St. John Mandel’s Station Eleven, the Wachowski sisters’ The Matrix, and Yeon Sang-Ho’s Train to Busan.
 As a writing intensive course, Post-Apocalyptic Literature and Film will teach you college-level critical writing and reading skills along with a healthy dose of doomsday phobia.